Critter Fixer: Country Vet Cancelled? Dr. Vernard Hodges reveals why the show’s future is uncertain.

 Dr. Vernard Hodges: The Entrepreneurial Vet

-Born and raised in Fort Valley, Georgia, Dr. Hodges developed an early fascination with animals.
+Born and raised in Fort Valley, Georgia, Dr. Vernard Hodges developed an early fascination with animals.
 Though he initially wanted to become a marine biologist, his path changed after an internship at a veterinary clinic.
 He pursued his undergraduate studies at Fort Valley State University before earning his Doctor of Veterinary Medicine degree from Tuskegee University College of Veterinary Medicine in 1997.

 Dr. Terrence Ferguson: The Compassionate Caregiver